 ✅ Action plan:

-- Weigh portions for 3 days
+- Track portion weights for 3 consecutive days

-- Schedule check-in in 2 weeks
+- Follow up in exactly 2 weeks

 How do you organize an effective team meeting? (step by step)